-Standards applicable to this service fully attained.
+All standards applicable to this service fully attained with some standards exceeded.

 Policies and procedures that adhere with the requirements of the Health and Disability Commissioner (HDC) Code of Health and Disability Services Consumers' Rights (the Code) are in place.
 The welcome/information pack includes information about the Code.
 Residents and families are informed regarding the Code and staff receive ongoing training about the Code.